jessxwu/jessxwu.github.io/src/content/blog/2025-07-20-cannes-lions.md

 Creativity isn’t confined to a format.
 It’s also in the media strategy, the targeting logic, and the models deciding - silently, algorithmically - who sees what, and when.
 AI is creative, too.
 We have the kind that solves real problems, drives results, and makes people feel something.

 That’s part of what excited me about being there with Moloco.
 We’re not a traditional adtech company.
 We don’t just make ads more efficient - we help marketers unlock new, smarter ways to grow.
 Faster, and with more relevance and precision.
-And, hopefully, more meaning.
+And, hopefully, with more meaning.

-**And being at Cannes gave me a front-row seat to the conversations shaping that future.
+**Being at Cannes gave me a front-row seat to the conversations shaping that future.
 Here are four things I observed, learned, and took away from the week.**

 <hr style="width: 33%; margin-bottom: 0.5em;" />